Human Empathy as Encoder: AI-Assisted Depression Assessment in Special Education: Experiments and Results

 \subsection{Final Model Performance}

-The final optimized HEAE model, incorporating all optimal components (asymmetric fusion, max pooling, and deep GELU+GLUs classifier head), achieved 82.74\% accuracy and 82.77\% macro F1-score on the validation set for our 7-level depression severity classification task.
-This represents a significant improvement of approximately 10 percentage points over the baseline model (73\% accuracy), demonstrating the effectiveness of our human-empathy guided approach.
+The final optimized HEAE model, incorporating all optimal components (asymmetric fusion, max pooling, and deep GELU+GLUs classifier head), achieved 82.05\% ± 0.58\% accuracy and 82.08\% macro F1-score for our 7-level depression severity classification task.
+This represents a significant improvement of approximately 9\% points over the baseline model (73\% accuracy), demonstrating the effectiveness of our human-empathy guided approach.